noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 ### Unit

 - i.e. javascript void
+- not represented by any object in the underlying runtime system
+- a method with type Unit is analogous to javascripts (or javas) void
   - doesnt return anything but may have side effects

 ### Nothin